How To Make A Potager Garden: create a beautiful French kitchen garden with flowers, herbs, and vegetables in raised beds, and garden she shed.

 One of the marks of a potager garden is beautiful additions like structures, pots, and bird baths.
 I’ve positioned these near the seating to be enjoyed.

 Unlike a plain vegetable garden, a potager garden often includes perennial flower beds too.
 Around the gate entrance there are roses on the arbor, and flower beds.
-The area here is mostly shady, so it was fun to fill it up with lots of shade loving plants.
+The area here is mostly shady, so it was fun to fill it up with lots of types of plants that love shade.
+This area especially has the freestyle flow of a cottage garden that I love, and is often a part of potager design, with its ground beds that contrast the raised beds.
+We’ve tried to place taller plants at the back, shorter plants at the front.
+Although there’s not much space, I’ve tried to squeeze in different plants that bloom through the whole season to create interest all summer.

 I also moved a clematis that was in the space, but in the wrong spot.
-Potager gardens consider garden design, colour, texture and placement of plants.
+Potager gardens consider garden design, colour, texture and placement of plant varieties.
 They also often take advantage of vertical space.
-We’re looking forward to the climbing roses growing up and over the arbor, the clematis on the trellis, and some sweets peas climbing on the white garden trellis in the raised bed with flowers.
+We’re looking forward to the climbing roses growing up and over the arbor, the clematis on the trellis, and some sweets peas climbing on the white garden trellis in the raised bed with flowers as vertical accents.

 Beautiful and Functional